Pterseus/content/data/The_Pathway_of_Life/en.md

 #### 1

 It is said that a good man can not help being angry with evil men, but if this were so then the better a man is in comparison with others, the angrier he would be.
 But the contrary is true; the better a man is, the gentler and kindlier he is to all people.
 This is because a good man remembers that he himself has done sinful things, and if he should be angry with others for being bad, he would have to be first of all angry with himself.

-Seneca.
+_Seneca_

 #### 2